Choosing Faith Over Rage: Why The Black Lives Matter Movement Matters

 By Andrena Sawyer

-I’m a pretty emotionally-cautious person.
-It’s not often that my affect actually reflects what’s going on deep in the recesses of my mind.
-I tend to take information with a grain of salt, process it, then process it some more, before I react.
-This is why it has sometimes taken me months before I even mourn for a loved one, or to share joyous news that would cause most people to shout from rooftops.
+In general, I’m a calculated and cautious person.
+I tend to take information with a grain of salt, process it, dissect it, then process it again before I react.
+This is why it has sometimes taken me months before I even mourn for a loved one, or to share joyful news that would cause most people to shout from rooftops.
 However, this week I wept—publicly and loudly—for people I don’t know.
 I wept at work, in front of my staff, for children that I may never meet.
 I wept for families whose pain resonated so deeply that it made me angry.

 As a Christian, this matters.
 The pain matters.
 This fear matters.
 The brokenness matters.
 All of it matters.
 It matters to God, and it should matter to everyone—black, white, woman, man, child.

 Andrena Sawyer is the President of P.E.R.K.
 Consulting, and the Founder of MCWEN.
-In addition to her work with nonprofits and small businesses, she leads workshops on personal and professional development for women across the country.
-She is the author of The Long Way Home, Ponder It In Her Heart, and The Other Side of Assertiveness.
+In addition to her work with nonprofits and small businesses, she is the author of several books, including The Misadventures of a New Entrepreneur: 5 Things They Won't Teach You in Business School.

 Follow her on twitter or Instagram @Andrena_Sawyer